CityofPittsburgh/365-api/TOKEN.md

 SP_SECRET={ Encoded client secret from step 1 }
 SP_TOKEN={ New refresh token from step 4 }
 ```
+**Be sure to encode the SP_ID and SP_SECRET values correctly or the apps will not work.** To do so, pass them into [this tool](https://www.urlencoder.org/), click "ENCODE", and use the string that appears in the box below.

 Update the values locally as well.
 Lastly, update this README with the new refresh dates.